The Scatty Mum

 Can I use almond flour?

-I wouldn’t recommend using just one type of gluten free flour e.g almond or coconut.
+I wouldn’t recommend using just one type of gluten free flour e.g almond or coconut flour.
 You need a pre-mixed blend for this recipe like the Doves Farm Freee flour.
 You can buy premixed gluten free flours in most supermarkets.

 close up shot of three naan breads garnished with parsley on a white plate.